therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 {{< alert title="Note" >}}It is recommended to use this command before executing the command: "Configure peripherals w=1"{{< /alert >}}

+### Buzz b00010001 (0x11) - Setup pulse-width modulation (requires 5 byte setup)

+Allows the use of PWM from any other mode, such as SPI, I2C, etc.

+Configure and enable pulse-width modulation output in the AUX pin.

+Requires a 5 byte configuration sequence.

+Equations to calculate the PWM frequency and period are in the PIC24F output compare manual.

+- Bit 0 and 1 of the first configuration byte set the prescaler value.
+- The Next two bytes set the duty cycle register, high 8bits first.
+- The final two bytes set the period register, high 8bits first.

+Responds 0x01 after a complete sequence is received.

+{{< alert color="warning" title="Warning" >}}The PWM remains active after leaving binary bitbang mode!{{< /alert >}}

+{{< alert title="Note" >}}Further down on this page, you will find examples of how to generate the 5 byte setup.{{< /alert >}}

+### Buzz b00010010 (0x12) - Clear/disable PWM

+Clears the PWM, disables PWM output.
+Responds 0x01.

 ----------------